 6. Grab a Drink

 The BeltLine is where the best of Atlanta’s nightlife lives.
 Whether you’re going out with a group of friends or you’re arranging a date night for you and your significant other, there’s plenty of options to choose from when it comes to grabbing a drink.
 Some of our personal favorites are New Realm, Pour Taproom, Monday Night Garage and 97 Estoria.
+Keep an eye out for Breaker Breaker, coming soon to Empire Stein Steel.

 1. Stein Steel in Reynoldstown